puppetlabs/puppet-specifications/language/resource-api/README.md

 Some resources are very expensive to enumerate.
 The provider can implement `simple_get_filter` to signal extended capabilities of the `get` method to address this.
 The provider's `get` method will be called with an array of resource names, or `nil`.
 The `get` method must at least return the resources mentioned in the `names` array, but may return more than those.
 If the `names` parameter is `nil`, all existing resources should be returned.
 The `names` parameter defaults to `nil` to allow simple runtimes to ignore this feature.

-For types with multiple namevars, the `names` array will consist of hashes of the namevars and their variables instead of simple values:
+For types with multiple namevars, the `names` array will consist of hashes of the namevars and their values instead of simple values:

 ```ruby
 [ { package: 'php', manager: 'yum' }, {package: 'mysql', manager: 'yum'} ]